tmode-1960/TA-ComfyUI-Nodes-Pack/README.md

 3. ***ta_ebu_lmstudio_vision_node (image2prompt)*** \
 Settings for Image2Prompt Generation

 _These are extensions for the EBU-LMStudio custom node.
-The ComfyUI-EBU-LMStudio must be installed on your system._
+The ComfyUI-EBU-LMStudio node must be installed on your system._

 ![Projekt-Logo](images/TA_LMStudio_Load_(On_Run).png) ![Projekt-Logo](images/TA_EBU_LMStudio_Vision_Node.png)